Botox In Dentistry | Bite Force Measurement Importance In Treatment

 Whether your answer is always, never, or “it depends,” the facts are indisputable: the severity of issues like TMD in patients is on the rise.
 Since the start of the pandemic, dental patients have reported a 36% increase in TMJ pain and a 50% increase in tension-type headaches due to joint dysfunction.

+Injecting too much or too often can result in permanent muscle atrophy and deficient bite force.
 Your patient can’t eat what they want – possibly a worse outcome than the symptoms you were trying to treat.

 Injecting less units or less often is a more conservative option, but symptoms may not be addressed.
 Your patient is in persistent, unresolved pain.

 How do you minimize these risks – and more accurately prescribe a Botox treatment?
+Use bite force measurements to help create an individualized treatment plan.

 To improve the safety and efficacy of your treatment plans, it is critical to measure bite force – especially if you are using Botox injections.